kopia/kopia/site/content/docs/Repositories/_index.md

 weight: 4
 ---

-Kopia allows you to save your [encrypted] snapshots (i.e., backups) to a variety of storage locations, and in Kopia a storage location is called a `repository`.
+Kopia allows you to save your [encrypted](../features/#end-to-end-zero-knowledge-encryption) snapshots (i.e., your [backups](../faqs/#what-is-a-snapshot)) to a variety of storage locations, and in Kopia a storage location is called a `repository`.
 Kopia supports all of the following storage locations:

-> Remember, you pick the storage locations you want to use.
+> PRO TIP: Keep in mind, you pick the storage locations you want to use.
 Kopia plays no role in selecting your storage locations.
-You must provision, setup, and pay (the storage provider) for whatever storage locations you want to use **before** you create a `repository` for that storage location to Kopia.
+This means you must provision, setup, and pay (the storage provider) for whatever storage locations you want to use **before** you create a `repository` for that storage location to Kopia.

 * [Amazon S3 and S3-compatible cloud storage](#amazon-s3-and-s3-compatible-cloud-storage)
   * Kopia supports all cloud storage that uses Amazon S3's API